top of page

 • For a start, the training was online.
 So, I could subscribe from Germany.

 • Second, I could subscribe without preconditions, such as having any prior formal certificate, training, or other kinds of documented evidence for working in that area.
 That´s good because I studied sociology, and then worked in IT for thirty-plus years.
-Also I had been totally oblivious of proper relationship skills (despite my marriage) for way too long.

 What is the spirituality of Terry Real´s "Relational Life Therapy"?